 1969: "The spectrum breaks--bursting--fulfillment in all goals".

 If you think this catches you eye, come by the museum, there are some quite interesting photos and art from the 60's in these yearbooks!
-You can see the history change with each year!
+History changed with each year.